ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 ...

-It seems that every city has a school called Experimental Middle School, and in some places, there are even multiple branches distinguished by numbers.
+It seems that every city has a school called Experimental High School, and in some places, there are even multiple branches distinguished by numbers.
 But in a small town like Baiyue, there is only one.

 After the flag-raising ceremony and before the start of the first class, there was a short break.
 The classroom teacher hadn't arrived yet, and every class in the corridor was noisy.
 The students sitting in front and back were chatting and laughing, while those sitting side by side were playing or simply leaving their seats to talk with friends.